-The Office of the Inspector General (OIG) contracted with the independent certified public accounting firm Grant Thornton LLP (Grant Thornton).
-Under the contract, Grant Thornton audited (1) SSA's consolidated financial statements as of September 30, 2019 and 2018; (2) the sustainability financial statements, including the statements of social insurance as of January 1, 2019, 2018, and 2015; (3) the statements of changes in social insurance amounts for the periods January 1, 2018 to January 1, 2019 and January 1, 2017 to January 1, 2018; (4) and the related notes to the sustainability financial statements.
-We also contracted with Grant Thornton to provide a report on internal control over financial reporting and noncompliance with laws, regulations, contracts, grant agreements, and other matters, including the requirements of the Federal Financial Management Improvement Act of 1996.
-The contract requires that the audit be performed in accordance with auditing standards generally accepted in the United States; Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements.
+The Office of the Inspector General (OIG) contracted with the independent certified public accounting firm Grant Thornton LLP (Grant Thornton) to audit (1) the Social Security Administration's (SSA) consolidated financial statements as of September 30, 2021 and 2020, and the related notes to the consolidated financial statements; (2) the sustainability financial statements, including the statements of social insurance as of January 1, 2021, 2020, 2019 and 2018, and the related notes to the sustainability financial statements; and (3) the statements of changes in social insurance amounts for the periods January 1, 2020 to January 1, 2021 and January 1, 2019 to January 1, 2020.
+The OIG also contracted with Grant Thornton to provide an opinion on internal control over financial reporting and report on compliance with laws, regulations, contracts, grant agreements, and other matters, including the requirements of the Federal Financial Management Improvement Act of 1996.
+The contract requires that the audit be performed in accordance with auditing standards generally accepted in the United States; Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget Bulletin No. 21-04, Audit Requirements for Federal Financial Statements.
 Those Standards and Bulletin require that Grant Thornton plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement and whether effective internal control over financial reporting was maintained in all material respects.